To-Fujita/ChatBot_with_ParlAI/README.md

 - confirm_All_Tasks_mt.py: One of Dodeca models in Zoo, please refer to [Model Zoo](https://parl.ai/docs/zoo.html)
 - confirm_Blender_90M.py: Blended Skill Talk models in Zoo, please refer to [Model Zoo](https://parl.ai/docs/zoo.html)
 - confirm_Blender_400M.py: Large size of Blended Skill Talk models in Zoo.
+- confirm_Blender3_3B.py: Large size of BlenderBot 3 model in zoo.
+(This is very very slow responce.
+It takes about 10 minutes to reply.)

 At the VS Code, click the "Run" and the "Start Debugging" or the "Run Without Debugging" with one by one.
 Wait a few minutes, and after display "Enter Your Message: " at the terminal, you can talk with agent in terminal.